0j-xie0/jxea-express-mongo-api/README.md

 •Clone this repo to your computer
 •Open terminal and navigate to repo directory
 •Install the required dependecies with: npm install
-•Create directory named: mongodb
-•Create subdirectory named: data

 # Usage
+•From a new terminal create a directory named: mongodb
+•Create a subdirectory named: data
-•In a new terminal navigate to the mongodb directory
+•Navigate to the mongodb directory
 •Start MongoDB & use data directory as db with: mongod --dbpath=data --bind_ip 127.0.0.1
 •From the first terminal start the Express server with: npm start
 •From an HTTP client make requests via the Express server to MongoDB to create update retrieve JSON data